8 Best Cheap Restaurants in Toronto

 Toronto has many fabulous restaurants and it can be very tempting to eat out than cook your own meals.
 Unfortunately, not all the restaurants are budget-friendly and eating out often will make your wallet feel lighter.

 It can be difficult to know what to eat and where to find the cheap food.
-During my two years in Toronto, I have tried many restaurants and have found that, in certain restaurants, your meal can cost as low as $5.
+During my three years in Toronto, I have tried many restaurants and have found that, in certain places, your meal can cost as low as $5.

-Here are my lists of best affordable restaurants in Toronto.
+Here are my lists of best cheap restaurants in Toronto.

 Every dish in El Furniture is priced at $5.95 all day every day.
 Featuring wings, sandwiches, burgers, pasta and appetizers, you will have a variety of dishes to choose from this restaurant and bar.
 Try their Works Burger with fries and look out for Taco Tuesday and Wednesday Wing Day.